“The Sleep of Reason Produces Monsters”, Francisco Goya

 Below are more practical examples from the financial domain.
 The first decision table defines if a stock is risky:

 The second decision table helps to decide if to buy a stock or not:

 A new version of Rule Solver that supports these capabilities is in a test mode now and will be added to a new release.
 However, if you want to try it earlier feel free to contact OpenRules at firstname.lastname@example.org.

-With these two posts I did not want to create a false impression that all problems related to rule conflicts have been solved, but rather I wanted to bring an attention to the importance of these issues and to show some possible ways for their resolution.
+With these two posts, I did not want to create a false impression that all problems related to rule conflicts have been solved, but rather I wanted to bring attention to the importance of these issues and to show some possible ways for their resolution.
 I have no doubts that all major BR vendors gradually will add an automatic ability to solve rule conflicts to their product offerings.
 Whether they will use a complete defeasible logic implementation or just its elements or possibly some other techniques it remains to be seen.

 Both major open source BR products, Drools and OpenRules, will continue to improve their implementations.
 Major commercial vendors, IBM and FICO, have their own constraint programming tools, and it should not be a problem for them to implement an approach similar to the one implemented by OpenRules.
 Other BR vendors may use the JSR-331 standard with several open source implementations to add conflict resolution capabilities to their tools.
 They may find a catalog of currently available CP tools at http://cpsolvers.org.
 Actually, to promote the use of Constraint Programming within decision management environments, OpenRules is willing to help other vendors with CP-based implementations – contact me directly if you are interested.